krdau/krdau.github.io/README.md

 Currently the upgrade to php8.x results in numerous error warnings or complete failure.

 One of my latest chalenges was the url-rewriting under lighttpd:
 Pico CMS provides subpage-URLs like "/page/?subpage".
-To avoid that behaviour you have to change settings in "config.yml"
+To avoid that behaviour you have to change settings in  "/var/www/config.yml" (to be adopted if your pico is installed ina subdirectory):

+`
+…
+rewrite_url: true
+…
+`